 To request that your incoming emails are encrypted with your new key, you can make your new key the primary key.
-To do this, click on the arrow to the left of your new key and click on MAKE PRIMARY.
+To do this, click the down arrow to the right of your new key and select Make primary.
 Making a key primary will also cause all your signed messages sent from this address to be signed with this key.

 If your contact has trusted your keys, setting a different key as the primary key will not force your contacts to encrypt emails addressed to you with this new primary key.
 To force contacts to use the new primary key, you will have to mark the old trusted key as obsolete.
 This will block any Proton Mail user from sending with this key.

-You can mark a key as obsolete by opening the key dropdown and clicking on MARK OBSOLETE.
+You can mark a key as obsolete by opening the key dropdown and clicking on Mark obselete.
 You can only mark a non-primary key as obsolete.
-You can mark an obsolete key as non-obsolete by clicking on the cross next to the OBSOLETE status.
+You can mark an obsolete key as non-obsolete by opening the dropdown menu and selecting Mark not obsolete.

 It is also possible to flag your key as compromised.
 Not only will this block Proton Mail users from sending to you using this key, but this will additionally cause all internal Proton Mail messages signed with that key to fail signature verification.
 Note that signature verification is only enabled on your contacts’ side if they have key trusting enabled.

-You can mark your key as compromised by going into the key dropdown and clicking on MARK COMPROMISED.
+You can mark your key as compromised by going into the key dropdown and clicking on Mark compromised.
 You can only mark a non-primary key as compromised.
 A compromised key is always seen as obsolete.
-You can mark a compromised key as non-compromised by clicking on the cross next to the COMPROMISED status.
+You can mark a compromised key as non-compromised by opening the key dropdown menu and selecting Mark not compromised.